alkerway/pong/readme.md

-PONG
-created as a project for codecraft school using only html, css and javascript
+PONG was created as a project for codecraft school using only html, css and javascript